urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

 Where -> signifies that the left task is the parent of the right connecting task.
 Then the get call for outputs of Task1, would give us Task2, and then inputs call for the same task wouldn't return anything, because Task1 doesn't have any parent tasks.
 By the same logic, the outputs call to Task4 wouldn't return anything, because Task4 does not have children, but the inputs call to it would return Task3
+The outputs call to Task3 would return Task4, because Task3 has a child and its Task4, and the inputs call to Task3 would return Task2, because Task2 is a parent of Task3.